kghose/radio-gogo/README.md

 _I decided search is a blocking action.
 The UI is not actually blocked: You can do a new search while the old search is running (which cancels the old search) or quit the app.
 But it simplifies the UX as well as the code._

+# Design decisions: Least dependencies

+I did a silly [console game](github.com/kghose/pinman) using nsf/termbox-go and liked what I saw there.
+I especially liked that nsf/termbox-go has few dependencies.

 # Design User interface